-Marketing insights on purpose, design, and marketing communications for changemakers who want to change lives and sustain movements.
-Empower your team and your ambassadors to influence, inspire, and engage the communities you serve through branding, design, and marketing in our digital and social world.
+Marketing insights to help you achieve greater impact by aligning profit and purpose, for changemakers from conscious companies and meaningful causes.
+Empower your team and supporters to influence, inspire, and engage the communities you serve through branding, design, and marketing in our digital and social world.

 Achieving brand alignment is the goal of all of the strategic planning, branding and communications of any organization (nonprofit or for profit).
 In order to achieve this type of brand clarity, there are two challenges each organization must rise to.

 When designing a Bible typeface, what considerations come to mind?
 Legibility, character count, beauty?
 What's most important?

 A conversation with a colleague brought up the General Theory of Design, as we discussed the numbers of options that must be presented at in order to receive approval for a design project.

 Three companies recently caught my attention with their direct mail, email newsletters and a blog.
 It's clear they are trying to be something that they're not.